Why Paid Social Creative Is the #1 Performance Driver

 3. Native platform alignment

-The content must feel organic within the platform environment.
+Your content must feel natural within each platform environment.

-When these elements are aligned, key metrics improve across the funnel:
+When these three elements are aligned, key performance metrics improve across the funnel:

 - higher CTR